wpilibsuite/desktop-common/README.md

 Miscellaneous classes for dealing with concurrency on the JavaFX application thread, system properties, and more.

 ## Module Info
 This library uses the module name `edu.wpi.first.desktop` and exports the packages listed above.
-This library has no external dependencies (barring `java.base` and the JavaFX modules), and is compatible with `jlink`.

 ## Building